samvoisin/gesture-control/README.md

 ## What is it?

-GestuReMote (pronounced "gesture-mote") is a tool for interfacing with a computer through physical gestures captured via webcam.
+GestuReMote (pronounced "gesture-mote") is a tool for interfacing with a computer through physical gestures captured via optical sensors.
+Right now this means a standard webcam - though we plan to construct a dedicated device for sensing in the future.

 ## Why use it?